-It also articulates that they will aim to create up to 18 businesses, each unique and continuing to stay in the Ann Arbor area and offering “radically better food” and becoming an educational destination.
+It also articulates the aim to create up to 18 businesses.
+Each one of these will be unique and local.
+Each will offer “radically better food” and become an educational destination.

-The thing that is truly amazing about Zingerman’s Community of Businesses is that they have managed to achieve as much, or possibly even more growth than they would have if they taken either of the traditional paths that they had been considering.
+The thing that is truly amazing about Zingerman’s Community of Businesses is the growth trajectory.
+They have managed to achieve as much, or possibly even more growth, than they would have if they taken a more traditional paths.

 Back in 1992, they were getting requests to franchise.
 They were in a single cramped building and unclear on how they could grow without compromising their values.

-They found not only a new path, and a path that aligned with their values, but also recognized that in order to achieve their mission they needed to continue to profitable and grow.
+They created a new path.
+A path that aligned with their values.
+Also one that recognized that to achieve their mission they needed to continue to grow and profit.

-The purpose is so deeply baked in.
-The uniqueness is part of what they want to support and what they are celebrating in the Community of Businesses.
+The uniqueness is part of what they are celebrating in the Community of Businesses.

 They may not have envisioned back in the early 90’s exactly how it would work.

-Yet, they saw clearly that there was a pathway that could really meet their true intention and fulfill that intention in the world.
+But they saw that there was a pathway.
+There was a path that could meet their true intention and fulfill that intention in the world.

-I’ve shared lots of tips about finding that path in the past, and here are a few of my favorite articles on the topic to help you out:
+Here are a few of my favorite articles on the topic to help you get started:

 CYNTHIA JAGGI, M.Sc., CEO & Founder of Gatherwell